Electronic literature: 2000s

 A network visualisation showing works of electronic literature cited by two or more PhD dissertations on electronic literature defended between 2002 and 2008.
 Four clear genres emerge: interactive fiction, generative works, hypertext fictions and more experimental web hypertexts and poetry.

 PhD dissertations on electronic literature completed between 2009 and 2013 show a shift in genres.
 Classic hypertext fiction is still present (the red circle), as are the experimental webtexts, interactive fiction and generative works.
 Two new distinct genres have emerged as important to this generation of dissertation writers: kinetic poetry and digital poetry installation art.

 In Japan, cell phone novels became popular from the early 2000s.
 Similar genres emerged in other countries where text messaging was well-established, including India and Europe.
 The first work of Indian electronic literature is probably the 2004 SMS novel Cloak Room, whose author used the pseudonym RoGue.
 Cloak Room invited readers to engage with the story by answering texts or leaving comments on the blog that was used in tandem with the text messages.

 In North America the web was becoming the main platform for electronic literature.
 The Canadian author Caitlin Fisher's These Waves of Girls (2001) was a hypermedia novella telling stories of girlhood, using images and sounds as well as links and text.
 The American author Talan Memmott's Lexia to Perplexia (2000) offered complex visual and textual layers that sometimes confuse and occlude themselves, and is described by the literary critic Lisa Swanstrom as a "beautifully intricate piece of electronic literature".
 Kate Pullinger's Inanimate Alice is an example of a work that began as a web novel and then saw versions across several media, including a screenplay and a VR experience.
-Early works were concerned with erasure and experiemented with technology.
+Early works were concerned with erasure and experimented with technology.
 Works like The Impermanence Agent, by author and scholar Noah Wardrip-Fruin and collaborators, explored the web's ability to customize a story for the reader.
 Works like database by Adriana de Souza e Silva used a printer, video camera, and a database to erase stories "in real time".

 An analysis of 44 PhD dissertations about electronic literature published between 2002 and 2013 found a clear shift in the genres referenced by the authors of the dissertations during this period.
 Between 2002 and 2008, the referenced works clustered in four distinct genre groups: interactive fiction, generative literature, classic hypertext fiction (mostly published on disk or in print) and web hypertexts, including more experimental works and some poetry.

 Blog fiction and fan fiction are born-digital literary genres that became popular in this period.
 Blog fictions have been a particularly popular genre of electronic literature in Africa.
 The literary orality of blogs has also been analysed as a feature of African American blogs.